 Whose collection is it?

-There is of course no straightforwardly referential relationship between what is written in this letter-writing and the events (including letter-writing) in which colonies were made.
+7. There is of course no straightforwardly referential relationship between what is written in this 560 instances of letter-writing and the events (including the letter-writing) through which colonies were made.
 These letters have many of the features of a heterotopia in the sense discussed by Michel Foucault, and even more so those of the ‘space of literature’ as discussed by Maurice Blanchot.
-But although it may not be straightforward, there is at basis nonetheless that certain referentiality of the letters referencing and representing in their own terms the events of colonisation.
+But although it may not be straightforward, there is nonetheless that at basis referentiality of the letters in referencing and representing in their own terms the events of colonisation.
 And these terms and views and decisions about the events were discussed, disputed, negotiated and often agreed – albeit with changes occurring over time – between the letter-writers and appear both explicitly and implicitly in these letters.